Pashygeek/Pashygeek/README.md

 I use tabs over spaces.
 My design folder is more organized than my groceries list.
 I’m probably refactoring something right now.
-Majority of my major projects are private.
+99% of my projects are private.